farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 This functionality frees you from considering the specifics of every PSP/payment rail that your customers may want to use.

-To use this pre-alpha feature:
+To use this Alpha feature:

 1. Install the Payments-core CorDapp project.
 2. Use the Mock Payment Client project to create a CorDapp.